What is thalassemia anemia? ?

 Who is the carrier, and what kind of carrier?
 Who is the carrier of Rothalassemia?

-- The brothers, or relatives of the carrier or thalassemia, will have higher agos.
+3) Siblings or relatives of carriers or thalassemia patients will have a higher chance.